Subject Lead: Mrs McCullough

 |The Year 4 learner at Kimpton Primary school.docx||Download|

 |The Year 5 learner at Kimpton Primary school.docx||Download|

 |The Year 6 learner at Kimpton Primary school.docx||Download|

 Provision for all

 All children at Kimpton Primary school will be successful in their maths learning.
 Where first quality teaching is no longer supporting a child to sufficiently reach their potential, additional learning strategies, materials and activities are implemented.
 Support such as using additional, targeted teaching steps to consolidate understanding in class is often used.
 Teachers may implement a sequence of learning that back tracks previous concepts so that children can make rapid progress.
 Teaching staff pre-teach smaller groups specific vocabulary or read questions for children who have difficulty accessing worded problems or language.
-Reading should never to a barrier to succeeding in maths.
+Reading should never be a barrier to succeeding in maths.
 Manipulatives are an integral part of all maths teaching at our school and are used when individuals might also need greater modelling or support during the concrete learning stage,

-Where there is a specific cognitive difficulty children are supported in small learning groups or individually if necessary.
+Where there is a specific cognitive difficulty, children are supported in small learning groups or individually if necessary.
 We also have computing software that helps children to over learn and consolidate mathematical concepts whilst working at their own pace to improve their confidence and experience success.
-For children will specific maths learning difficulties, such as dyscalculia, teachers work closely with other professionals and the school SENDCo to plan specific provision.
+For children with specific maths learning difficulties, such as dyscalculia, teachers work closely with other professionals and the school SENDCo to plan specific provision.